Morgan-and-Morgan/WP-Custom-Post-Template/readme.txt

 Forked from WP Custom Post Template 1.0 (https://wordpress.org/plugins/wp-custom-post-template/)

 == Changelog ==

+= 1.4 =
+* Added the ability to add Advanced Custom Fields based on a post type selected

 = 1.3.1 =
 * Added backwards compatibility with forked plugin, if you do not explicitly specify a post type (that is active in the plugins settings) in the template the template will be available to any post type (that is active in the settings).